JackOSullivan003/DungeonSync/README.md

-This is a [Next.js](https://nextjs.org) project run with docker implementation
+This is a [Next.js](https://nextjs.org) project ran with docker implementation

 ## Getting Started for Devs